 In addition, Surfshark has a MultiHop feature (a version of double VPN), which sends your VoIP traffic via two servers.
 The unlimited simultaneous connections feature will interest you if you’re moving to Qatar with your family.
 With one Surfshark account, everyone in the family can make VoIP calls on their devices and the speed won’t dip, thanks to fast speeds and unlimited bandwidth.

-Surfshark is the cheapest of the three VPNs on our list.
-The monthly plan is usually pricey, at $12.95, but long-term plans are more affordable.
-The one-year plan sets you back $3.99 per month and the two-year plan goes for $2.49 per month.
+Surfshark’s extended-term packages offers the best value of the three VPNs on our list.
+The one-year plan sets you back $3.49 per month and the two-year plan goes for $2.29 per month.
+Leaving the monthly plan slightly far from the base price of the lengthier plans, at $10.99.
 You can take Surfshark for a whirl risk-free with the 30-day money-back guarantee.
 Learn more in our full Surfshark review.

 What’s the Best Free VPN for VoIP Services in Qatar?

 We don’t recommend using free VPNs to unblock VoIP in Qatar.
 Some of the worst free VPN services don’t have the impervious encryption and protocols to bypass Qatar’s VoIP restrictions.
 Even if you find a VPN that can circumvent internet restrictions, it might leave your voice and video calls open to Qatar’s eavesdropping.

 Some of the best free VPN services, such as Proton VPN and Windscribe, offer top-notch online security and privacy.
 Although they can guarantee internet freedom in Qatar, they have unappealing usage limits.
 We only recommend Windscribe and Proton VPN as backups.